Snowpark Container Services: Working with services

 Copy

 2. When running the CREATE SERVICE command, set the MIN_INSTANCES and MAX_INSTANCES parameters.
 You can also use ALTER SERVICE to change these values.
+Autoscaling occurs when the specified MAX_INSTANCES is greater than MIN_INSTANCES.

-At any given time, one or more service instances can be running on the specified compute pool.
+Snowflake starts by creating the minimum number of service instances on the specified compute pool.
+Snowflake then scales up or scales down the number of service instances using an 80% threshold (for both CPU and memory).
 Snowflake continuously monitors resource utilization (memory or CPU) within the compute pool, aggregating the usage data from all currently running service instances.

 When the aggregated resource usage (across all service instances) surpasses 80%, Snowflake deploys an additional service instance within the compute pool.
 If the aggregated resource usage falls below 80%, Snowflake scales down by removing a running service instance.
 Snowflake uses a five-minute stabilization window to prevent frequent scaling.